esphome/esphome-devices/src/docs/devices/ESP-01S-1-channel-relay/index.md

 Relay Load: 10A 250VAC 10A 125VAC 10A 30VDC 10A 28VDC.

-avaialable on UK Amazon, eBay and Aliexpress, very cheap and small
+Available on UK Amazon, eBay and Aliexpress, very cheap and small

 Size:approx. 36 x 25 x 16MM/1.4 x 0.9 x 0.6inch